 Let’s discuss each of these issues further below.

 Not Tracking Liquid Calories

 One of the main mistakes that people make when tracking their calories or macros is forgetting to account for liquid calories.
 Liquid calories can add up quickly, especially if you’re someone who drinks lots of liquids besides plain water.

-If you’re having pop, juice, milk, kombucha, or any liquids that aren’t zero calories then you could be racking up a lot of calories and not know it because you’re not tracking them.
+If you’re having pop, juice, milk, kombucha, or any liquids that aren’t zero calories then you could easily be racking up 100-200 additional calories and not know it because you’re not tracking them.

 Underestimating Your Serving Sizes

 Another common mistake when tracking is estimating your portion sizes incorrectly, which could be the reason why you’re consuming more calories than you think.

 This is worse with fats than carbs or protein because they’re higher in calories, which means that any discrepancy in the serving that you’re logging can make a big difference.

 If you’re estimating that your serving size of peanut butter was 1 tbsp but it was actually 2.5 tbsp then that’s almost a 200-calorie difference.
 This could easily put you in a caloric surplus.

 Using A Food Tracking App With Unverified Foods